shashikumar04433/DevOps-/AWS/Aws Lambda.md

        * Api Gateway Integration using Lambda:
               * Api gateway integration using lambda allows used to create a rest api that invoke your lambda functions.
                  This is powerful and flexible way to build scalable and powerful applications.

+       * Lambda Snapshot:
+              * Cold Start
+              ** Aws lambda has three stages to start:(Cold Start it has init and have latency):
+                     1.init (it loads the runtime).
+                     2.invoke (It trigger the function after initalization).
+                     3.shutdown